-(d) IFRS 18 "Presentation and Disclosure in Financial Statements"
+(c) IFRS 18 "Presentation and Disclosure in Financial Statements"

-The main changes in the new standard are as below:
+IFRS 18 replaces IAS 1 Presentation of Financial Statements.
+The main changes are as below:

-(1) Improved comparability in the statement of profit or loss (income statement)

-IFRS 18 requires entities to classify all income and expenses within their statement of profit or loss into one of five categories: operating; investing; financing; income taxes; and discontinued operations.
+(1) Improved comparability in the statement of profit or loss (income statement) IFRS 18 requires entities to classify all income and expenses within their statement of profit or loss into one of five categories: operating; investing; financing; income taxes; and discontinued operations.
 The first three categories are new, to improve the structure of the income statement, and requires all entities to provide new defined subtotals, including operating profit or loss.
 The improved structure and new subtotals will give investors a consistent starting point for analyzing entities' performance and make it easier to compare entities.

-(2) Enhanced transparency of management-defined performance measures

-IFRS 18 requires entities to disclose explanations of those entity-specific measures that are related to the income statement, referred to as management-defined performance measures.

-(3) Useful grouping of information in the financial statements

-IFRS 18 sets out enhanced guidance on how to organize information and whether to provide it in the primary financial statements or in the notes.
+- (2) Enhanced transparency of management-defined performance measures IFRS 18 requires entities to disclose explanations of those entity-specific measures that are related to the income statement, referred to as management-defined performance measures. - (3) Useful grouping of information in the financial statements IFRS 18 sets out enhanced guidance on how to organize information and whether to provide it in the primary financial statements or in the notes.
 The changes are expected to provide more detailed and useful information.
-IFRS 18 also requires entities to provide more transparency about operating expenses, helping investors to find and understand the information they need.
+IFRS 18 also requires entities to provide more transparency about operating expenses, helping investors to find and understand the information they need. - (d) Disclosure Initiative Subsidiaries without Public Accountability: Disclosures (IFRS 19)